noellimx/forager-backend/README.md

 #### Release

-Refer `.github/workflows/publish-image.yaml` for hook to create GitHub release.
+Refer `.github/workflows/publish-image.yaml` for hook to create release in DockerHub.

 #### drawio